efournie/BikeometerStats/README.md

 optional arguments:
   -h, --help         show this help message and exit -b BK, --bk BK     Bikeometer exported file that will be used as input.
-  -g GPX, --gpx GPX  Directory in which all GPX files will be used as input.
+  -g GPX, --gpx GPX  Directory in which all output GPX files will be stored.
   ```

 ## Example results